pveyes/vite-plugin-sloth/README.md

 <hello-world data-var-href="https://fatihkalifa.com"></hello-world>
 ```

 By default `sloth` will automatically fill attribute with the same name with the data attribute.
-For example `data-var-href` will set `href` attribute.
+For example, `data-var-href` will set `href` attribute.
 So the above example compiles into:

 ```html
 <div data-template="hello-world">